TinkerTools/tinker9/doc/build1.md

 # Build the Canonical Tinker

+## Checkout the Required Version of Tinker
-* Clone Tinker from GitHub, checkout the required version (see section `Prerequisites`), and copy the `Makefile` to the `source` directory, e.g.,
+Clone Tinker from GitHub, checkout the required version (see `Prerequisites`), and copy the `Makefile` to the `source` directory, e.g.,
 ```
 $ pwd